clementjuventin/clementjuventin-blog/blog/2025-06-03-building-an-arbitrager.md

 slug: building-an-arbitrager
 title: Building an Arbitrage Bot
 authors: clementjuventin
-tags: []
+tags: [web3, story, technical]
 ---

-I've been fascinated by MEV (Maximal Extractable Value) for a while now, and over the past few weeks, I’ve started building my own arbitrage bot.
+I've been fascinated by **MEV** (Maximal Extractable Value) for a while now, and over the past few weeks, I’ve started building **my own arbitrage bot**.
 It’s been a challenging yet insightful journey, and I’d like to share my experience so far.

 <!-- truncate -->